News< back to all news

-On March 26, the BC government announced veterinarians and shelters, which includes animal rescue organizations are essential services.
+On March 26, the BC government announced veterinarians and shelters, which include animal rescue organizations are essential services.
 They must, however, follow the orders and guidance provided by the PHO to ensure safe operations and reduce the risk of transmission of COVID-19.
-In addition, currently any business or service that has not been ordered to close and is also not identified on the essential service list may stay open if they can adapt their services and workplace to the orders and recommendations of the PHO.
+In addition, currently, any business or service that has not been ordered to close and is also not identified on the essential service list may stay open if they can adapt their services and workplace to the orders and recommendations of the PHO.

 Intake and Handling of Pets from COVID-19 Positive Households

 A small new (not yet peer-reviewed) study from China looked at experimental infection in various species.
 The ferrets and cats became infected and were able to transmit the virus to each other, with younger cats being more susceptible.
 Some of the dogs became infected but did not transmit the virus to each other.
 Thankfully, the pigs and poultry did not become infected.

 As well, a cat (asymptomatic) in Hong Kong living with an infected person was found to be positive.
 This is the second cat who has tested positive under non-experimental conditions.

 The AVMA has published updated recommendations for shelters for the intake of animals coming from COVID-19 positive households.
 You can read the recommendations here.
 The significant changes from the initial recommendations are that pets do not have to be bathed upon intake as there is no evidence that animals can spread the virus to humans.
 However, the recommendations take an abundance of caution in the spread of the virus from pet to pet and are recommending that animals from COVID-19 positive households be segregated from other animals for 14 days.